nazmulhossain17/x-education/README.md

 ## Project Overview

 This API is developed using JavaScript, Node.js, Express.js, and MongoDB to facilitate course management.
 To initiate interactions with the API, administrators are required to authenticate through a login process.
 Following authentication, administrators gain access to functionalities such as creating, updating, and deleting courses.
+I have deploy that api and anyone can see the course list....

 ## Getting Started